-The faculty of the Department of Biology at Grace College considers the diversity of organisms, their anatomy, physiology and life processes to have their origins with God the creator.
+The health science faculty at Grace College consider the diversity of organisms, their anatomy, physiology and life processes to have their origins with God the creator.
 Our past and current observations of all facets of the biological world are demonstrations of God’s grand design.
 It is our desire that those studying health science as a major will gain a much deeper appreciation of the details of the incredible complexity of God’s living handiwork.

 A study of the basic composition and metabolism of carbohydrates, lipids, proteins, enzymes and nucleic acids.
 Some consideration is given to biological oxidations, energy transfers, protein biosynthesis and gene function.
 The course includes hands-on laboratory experiments involving current procedures in biochemistry.